amplitude/amplitude-docs/content/collections/experiment-theory/en/experiment-set-mde.md

 The following case study examines how the goal type can alter the MDE.

 The marketing director of a small arts organization is using Amplitude Experiment to help plan updates to a ticketing management system.
-With no data science team, the director must choose whether experiments are needed and, if so, how best to run them.
+With no data science team, the director chooses if you need experiments and, if so, how best to run them.
 The anticipated updates are:

 - Adding a "quick checkout" option on event pages, to increase conversion of page visits to ticket sales for logged-in users.
 - Adding a new payment option during check out for all users.

 Because the goal of the first update is to increase conversion rates, a success metric is appropriate here.
 That metric should tell the marketing director whether the new button is in the right place and visible enough to meet the conversion rate goal.
 The marketing director notes that their next fiscal quarter goal is to **increase** ticket sale revenue by 3%.
-These company goals are important when planning for the success metrtic, and steer the test's direction to *increase and the MDE to 3%.
+These company goals are important when planning for the success metric, and steer the test's direction to *increase and the MDE to 3%.

 The second update is needed to meet financial requirements.
 As a non-negotiable enhancement to the checkout process, a guardrail metric may help confirm that the additional payment method doesn't **decrease** completed sales for users in that process.
 Over the last four fiscal quarters, an average of 1% of users abandoned checkout after starting the process.
 Therefore, this guardrail metric would have a direction set to *decrease* and an MDE set to 1%.